Pearson-Higher-Ed/design/getting-started-dev/index.md

 section: use
 ---

-Components are being hosted on NPM under the [pearson-ux organization][npm-org].
+Components are being hosted on NPM under the [@pearson-components organization][npm-org].
+The majority will be available in public scope, but some will be privately scoped and require credentials to install.

 ## SDKs

 We plan to offer two SDKs which package a set of commonly used components together for easy installation and usage.

 ### Elements
-Elements SDK consists of pure CSS and includes the core set of components for setting up a website with Elemental Design.
+Elements SDK consists of pure CSS (precompiled from SCSS) and includes the core set of components for setting up a website with Elemental Design.
 This list includes components such as:

 - Buttons
 - Colors